AntonGluschuk/chuck_app/README.md

 - Favourite jokes is available after reloading the page and stored in the browser.

 ### Working on:
-- Favourite jokes should be visible in search result.
 - Mobile view.
 - Unit tests.
 - Correct jokes rendering.
-- Adding visual validation on Search input form.
+- Fix validation.
+- Favourite jokes should be visible in search result.